Most holiday food is full of carbs and sugar that make us feeling too full and tired afterward.

 - Remove from heat and allow to cool 15 minutes before serving.

 - Cook bacon in a large skillet over medium-high heat until crispy.
-Remove to a paper towel-lined plate, then chop into medium-large pieces.
+Remove to a paper towel-lined plate, then chop into medium-sized pieces.

 - Wipe the bacon grease from the pan with a paper towel, discard.
 In the same pan, melt the butter and FBOMB olive oil over medium-high heat.